 Once selections have been conducted, coaches must report any scratches as soon as they are known.
-Medical scratches must be documented and submitted to Carol A. Reep (careep@ncaa.org; 317/917-6678) for women and Mary Berdo (mberdo@ncaa.org; 317/917-6555) for men.
+Medical scratches must be documented and submitted to Carol A. Reep (careep@ncaa.org; 317-917-6678) for women and Mary Berdo (mberdo@ncaa.org; 317-917-6555) for men.
 Non-medical scratches must be approved by the Swimming and Diving Committee and must be communicated as soon as they are known (see above contact information).
 Scratches not made in a timely manner are subject to denial by the committee.
 Once scratches are approved and official, the next alternate on the alternate list will be invited, time permitting.
 If an institution scratches a student-athlete (pending approval of the Swimming and Diving Committee), that student-athlete cannot be used as an uninvited alternate.
+Alternates will not be selected for swimmers or divers who become ill or injured once championships competition begins.